 Study Highlights Caregivers' Struggles with Dementia

-The growing number of people with dementia and other aging issues who need long-term care adds stress and burden to family caregivers who are often untrained and unprepared for the job.
-New research findings will aid the design of a new national digital platform supporting caregivers.
+The number of people with dementia and other aging issues is growing, which can add stress and burden to family caregivers who are often untrained and unprepared for the job.
+New research findings will help design a new national digital platform supporting caregivers.

 A Texas A&M University School of Public Health study in collaboration with Olera.care, highlights the growing concerns and unique challenges faced by the 11 million American caregivers for dementia patients.
 This partnership aims to improve the support offered to these caregivers through a digital platform backed by a $2.3 million grant from the National Institute on Aging.